MGT-HRZ/SPP-RPH-KVPJB/README.md

+# Setup
+Request for env.php from this email spideyweb320@gmail.com

 # SPP-RPH System
 Overview
 The SPP-RPH System is currently in its early development stages, with a focus on thorough testing to ensure its functionality, performance, and reliability across diverse scenarios and conditions.
 This repository is dedicated to the development, testing, and refinement of the SPP-RPH System to ensure it meets high standards of quality and safety before its official release for widespread use.
 This project is being developed as part of my final year project.